Farewell, America: Production

-In 1949, a book by Anabella Bukar, a former State Department employee who defected from the United States and sought political asylum in the USSR, was published in Moscow.
-Bukar received an apartment in Moscow and married the operetta singer Lapshin.
-Bukar published her memoirs in the book The Truth About American Diplomats.
-The book was published in the USSR, receiving widespread publicity.
+In February 1948 Anabelle Bucar, an assistant in the USIS office of the U.S. Embassy in Moscow, resigned from her office and sought political asylum in the USSR.
+Bucar's defection came after she had begun an affair with the actor and operetta singer Konstantin Lapshin; the two later married, and Bucar received an apartment in Moscow.
+In February 1949 a book written by Bucar, The Truth About American Diplomats, was published in the USSR, receiving widespread publicity.
 Director Aleksandr Dovzhenko was commissioned to make a film adaptation of it.
 It is believed that Joseph Stalin personally gave him the order.
 The film was shot on color film, which at that time was the prerogative of select directors.

 In February 1950, speaking before the committee that was accepting the script, Dovzhenko said that he wanted to make a film about Americans, describing them as the "antipodes" of Soviet reality.
 An acting ensemble was brought in for the shoot, led by Nikolai Gritsenko and his sister Liliya.
 Dovzhenko told the film's leading actor Vyacheslav Gostinsky (who was better known for playing small roles) that after the film's release he would wake up famous.
 Politseymako, Ushakova, and Popov also auditioned for the film, but their materials did not make it into the famous editorial board of the film.

 The unfinished project would become Dovzhenko's last film.
 Afterwards, he did not film anything until his death, instead concentrating on literary work and script preparation.
 According to several film historians, the suspension of filming broke the director morally and had a detrimental effect on his health.
 In 1956, Dovzhenko died of a heart attack.
-The film's main character, Annabella Bucar, remained with her new family in Moscow and worked on the radio.
+The film's main character, Annabella Bucar, remained with her new family in Moscow and worked as a radio announcer.
 She lived to be 83 years old and died in 1998.